ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

   - ``Running``: The Ray cluster's autoscaling process is running in a normal state.
   - ``AutoscalingExceptionRecovery`` The Ray cluster's autoscaling process has crashed.
 Ray processes will restart.
 This can happen if the Ray head node goes down.
   - ``Error`` There was an unexpected error while updating the Ray cluster.
-The Ray maintainers would be grateful if you file an issue and include operator logs!
+The Ray maintainers would be grateful if you file a `bug report`_ with operator logs!

 The ``RESTARTS`` column reports the RayCluster's ``status.autoscalerRetries`` field.
 This tracks the number of times the cluster has restarted due to an autoscaling error.